-trio.
-Event does not offer a clear() method, so it can't be triggered multiple times.
+trio.Event does not offer a clear() method, so it can't be triggered multiple times.
 It's for your own good.

 The following are event classes which can be triggered repeatedly in a relatively safe manner.
-This is achieved by allowing only one listener and automatically clearing the event after it's received.

 class trio\util.UnqueuedRepeatedEvent